LoopKit/loopdocs/docs/loop-3/features.md

 ### Manual Bolus

-When the `Bolus` screen is entered directly from the toolbar, the button choices are `Enter Bolus` if none is recommended, `Deliver` if a value is on the `Bolus` row or `Cancel` using the button on the upper left.
+When the `Bolus` screen is entered directly from the toolbar, the button choices are `Enter Bolus` if none is recommended, `Deliver` if a value is on the `Bolus` row, or `Cancel` using the button on the upper left.
 The user can also tap on the value on the `Bolus` row to bring up a keyboard to modify that amount.
 When doing that, the value is automatically set to zero.

-There are other alert messages that might be displayed if the pump or CGM is not active.
+Other alert messages might be displayed if the pump or CGM is not active.
 Those are found on the [Loop 3 Displays](displays-v3.md) page.

 The two graphics below are examples of manual bolus screens.

 * In the first graphic, no bolus was recommended
     * If you tap on the `Enter Bolus` button at the bottom, it brings up a screen to enable you to type in an amount and then `Deliver` it.
     * Alternatively, you can tap the `0` amount in the `Bolus` row and perform the same action as the `Enter Bolus` button
-    * If you do not want to override the recommendation, hit the `Cancel` button at upper left.
+    * If you do not want to override the recommendation, hit the `Cancel` button at the upper left.

 ![manual bolus when no bolus recommended](img/loop-3-manual-bolus-no-rec.svg){width="350"}
 {align="center"}